 They’ve certainly been trends for me.

-The popularity and rise of veganism is great for anyone with a dairy allergy, but having such a limiting diet already (I’m allergic to all nuts, all dairy, soya, wheat, chestnuts, celery, tomatoes, kidney beans and broad beans) restricting my diet any further necessarily would not be great for my health.
+The popularity and rise of veganism is great for anyone with a dairy allergy, but having such a limiting diet already (I’m allergic to all nuts, all dairy, soya, wheat, chestnuts, celery, tomatoes, kidney beans and broad beans) restricting my diet any further unnecessarily would not be great for my health.

 I have significantly reduced my meat intake though and really enjoy vegan and vegetarian meals often.